JamMasterMax/CultureFit/README.md

 Runner-Up in Overall MVP (Minimal Viable Product) category.

  Implemented ASP.NET MVC, ADO.NET, and C# for middle tier; SQL Server for backend; AngularJS, jQuery, and HTML5/CSS3 for the front-end UI; Visual Studio, TFS to maintain shared code base.

- *Code presented in this repository is incomplete and not suited for deployment.
+ *Code presented in this public repository is incomplete and not suited for deployment.
+The app is not currently live.

  - - - - - - - -